beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

 - threads
 - blocks

 A GPU is a piece of hardware similar to a CPU, and was originally designed for video games, in order for their graphics to load.
 Coincidentally, they were found to be useful in areas other than gaming- such as parallel computing.
-They are perfect for running **embrassingly parallel** algorithms, such as applying a grayscale filter to an image- a task requiring little to no synchronization and can be done in a very easy, efficient, parallel manner.
+They are perfect for running **embarrassingly parallel** algorithms, such as applying a gray scale filter to an image- a task requiring little to no synchronization and can be done in a very easy, efficient, parallel manner.
 This is all due to how their hardware is designed, as seen here [4]:

 ![alt text](image-2.png)